-For this study, we ran ten ensemble members for 160 years from, covering the period 520-680 CE.
+For this study, we ran ten ensemble members for 160 years from 520-680 CE.
 The simulations are branched off one of the two past2k runs (run 0) in the year 521 by perturbing the climate.
-For each ensemble member the atmospheric diffusivity was changed by $\frac{1 \cdot 10^{-5}}{1 \cdot 10^{-5}} \cdot 10^{-5} m^2 s^{-1}$ to simulate slightly different climate states by the year 536 CE, the year of the first large volcanic eruption.
-In contrast to other studies, where the initial state was simply taken from a pre-industrial control simulation, our approach allows us to include the climate and forcing history of the previous decades and centuries as 135 well as their integrative effects (Gleckler et al., 2006).
+For each ensemble member the atmospheric diffusivity was changed by $1 \cdot 10^{-5}$ to simulate slightly different climate states by the year 536 CE, the year of the first large volcanic eruption.
 The simulations were run with the new volcanic forcing for PMIP4, as well as best estimate conditions for the 6th-7th century (see external forcing section).
 A common paleo-model set-up is to use 1850 pre-industrial conditions, due to model simulation limitations.
 For the ensemble mean results (n=12), we included ten ensemble members from the 520-680 CE and two ensemble members from the PMIP4 past2k simulations.
 The anomalies were calculated by subtracting the mean of 0-1850 CE from the past2k "run 0" from the mean of the volcanic ensemble.
-We use the 140 average over 0-1850 CE to have a reference climate that is representative for the entire pre-industrial Common Era.
-We tested also different anomaly calculations with a reference period 10 years before the 536 CE eruption, as well as 1200 years of the control run, both without volcanic eruptions, and the resulting temperature anomalies are within +/- 0.15 K. The significance was calculated from the 1200 year control runby taking the.
-To account for the different response times of 2 to and 20 years, the 2 and 20 year means of were taken from the 1200 years, and then taking year control run.
-As the mean response is for 4 eruptions, 4 random time steps from that time series for the 4 large eruptions.
-This was done were taken from the mean control 145 time series to account for this.
-To get a significant sample, this was iterated 1000 times for each variable, and the from these 1000 samples a new time series was created.
-The standard deviation was then calculated from those new this random time series.
-1 time or 2 times the standard deviation (1 and 2σ) were then used to calculate the significance sigma were calculated for the significance levels.
+The significance was calculated from the 1200 year control run by taking the 2 to 20 year means of the 1200 years, and then taking 4 random time steps from that time series for the 4 large eruptions.
+This was done 1000 times for each variable, and the standard deviation was then calculated from those new random time series.
+1 time or 2 times the standard deviation (1 and 2σ) were then used to calculate the significance.

-2.0.1 External forcing
+2.1.4 External forcing